Are you attempting the All India Bar Exam this year?

 Not finishing the paper in time

 You have a little less than 2 minutes per question.
-This time needs to be split into reading, finding the answer in your open book materials and then answering the question.
-Owing to the vast syllabus, candidates spend a lot of time browsing through a mound of carry-in materials.
+This time needs to be split into reading, finding the answer in your bare acts and then answering the question.
+Owing to the vast syllabus, candidates spent a lot of time browsing through a mound of carry-in materials/bare acts.
 By the time they finish attempting about 30 questions, they get tired and start slowing down.
 By the end of the exam, several students are unable to attempt more than 70-80% of the questions.

 Faulty exam-taking strategy

-This is a grave mistake because it is an open book exam!
+This is a grave mistake, because you are at the liberty of carrying your bare acts to the exam!
 You should always verify your answer as a best practice, during the exam.
 That is the only guaranteed way to pass.

 There are several other exam-taking and preparation mistakes that candidates make, which we address in the course.

 Irrespective of the number of insights and knowledge that you acquire, you cannot successfully crack an exam without having some practice.
 In case of the All India Bar Examination (AIBE), the syllabus is vast.
 Its precise scope is uncertain as only the subjects are specified.

 One needs practice with one thing - finding the answer enough number of times, to build confidence.
 That comes with practice.
 Lack of practice will lead to struggle in the exam and anxiety during the preparation phase, even if you are an intelligent lawyer.

 What happens if you fail to crack the All India Bar Examination?